This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is breastfeeding good for my baby?

 - Breast milk is safe and easy for your baby to digest.
 Breast milk is easy for your baby to digest and absorb.
-Breast milk does not need to be prepared and is fresh and safe to drink.
+Breast milk does not need to be prepared.

 - Breast milk helps your baby develop a strong immune system.
 The immune system helps fight off infection.
 Breast milk has antibodies and other substances that help protect your baby's immune system.
 The immune system helps fight off infection.
 Breastfed babies have a lower risk for allergy problems such as eczema.
 Eczema causes red, itchy, swollen skin.
 Breast milk can also help protect your baby against ear infections, diarrhea, and lung infections.

 - Breast milk decreases your baby's risk for certain medical conditions.
 Breastfed babies may have a lower risk for sudden infant death syndrome (SIDS).
 They also have a lower risk of becoming obese or developing diabetes, high cholesterol, or high blood pressure.